kine/NVRAppDevOps/readme.md

 You can use YAML templates from https://github.com/kine/MSDYN365BC_Yaml to create your Pipelines using this PowerShell module.
 Template for AL App using this is prepared here:https://github.com/kine/MSDyn365BC_AppTemplate

+## Hosted Docker

+If you are using hosted Docker (e.g. on your local Hyper-V VM with Windows 2016), you can use command like `Set-ALDockerHostFolder` to setup the environment for you.

+Set-ALDockerHostFolder - this command will create shared folder on the host and map it locally as new drive.
+You than can place the source code there and use the VSCode extension `NaverticAL` with them.
+This folder is mapped into the docker container automatically and container can do things like compilation directly over the source code.